antonybudianto/angular-starter/README.md

 gulp serve-build
 ```
 It uses [SystemJS Builder](https://github.com/systemjs/builder) to bundle your application so it's ready for production use

+## Contributing
+Feel free to submit a PR if there are any issues or new features

+## Wiki
+Please consult to the [wiki](https://github.com/antonybudianto/angular2-starter/wiki) for more details

 ## License
 MIT